London Film-Makers' Co-op

-The London Film-makers' Co-op, or LFMC, was a British film-making workshop founded in 1966.
-It ceased to exist in 1999 when it merged with London Video Arts to form LUX.
+The London Film-makers' Co-operative, or LFMC, was a British film-making workshop founded in 1966.
+It was largely responsible for the rise of British avant-garde cinema in the later 1960s.
+Work produced by members of the LFMC in the late 1960s and early 1970s has been labelled Structural/Materialist Film.

+History

-It grew out of film screenings at the Better Books bookstore, part of the 1960s counter-culture in London, before moving to the original Arts Lab on Drury Lane, then sharing offices with John 'Hoppy' Hopkins' BIT information service and then, with the breakaway group that formed the New Arts Lab, to the Camden-based Institute for Research in Art and Technology.
+The LFMC grew out of film screenings at the Better Books bookstore, part of the 1960s counter-culture in London, before moving to the original Arts Lab on Drury Lane.
+Then it shared offices with John 'Hoppy' Hopkins' BIT information service, before, with the breakaway group that formed the New Arts Lab, moving to the Camden-based Institute for Research in Art and Technology.
 With the end of IRAT's lease in 1971 the Co-op found a base in a long-term squat in a former dairy at 13a Prince of Wales Crescent in Kentish Town.
-For most of its life the LFMC was based in Gloucester Avenue in Camden in a run down building which for a number of years also housed the London Musicians Collective.
-In 1997 the LFMC moved together with London Video Arts to the new Lux Centre, Hoxton Square.
+From 1978 the LFMC Workshop, Distribution Archive and Cinema was based in Gloucester Avenue in Camden in a former British Rail Working Men’s Club building owned by British Rail, which for a number of years to the mid ‘80’s also housed the London Musicians Collective.
+In 1997 the LFMC including the Co-op Cinema moved together with London Video Arts to the new Lux Centre with a short lived Gallery exhibition space (3 year lease) Hoxton Square.

-Founded by, amongst others, Stephen Dwoskin and Bob Cobbing, inspired by Jonas Mekas's The Film-Makers' Cooperative in New York.
+It was founded by, amongst others, Stephen Dwoskin and Malcolm Le Grice, being inspired by Jonas Mekas's The Film-Makers' Cooperative in New York.
 One difference between the New York Co-op and the LFMC was that the LFMC was organized as an egalitarian, worksharing cooperative, which assisted production as well as distribution.
 It initially had close links with American experimental cinema.
 Carla Liss ran the co-op's distribution archive.